Twin Perspectives

 written by The Twins June 4, 2025

-Despite it not being an obvious destination for Western travellers in the past, Uzbekistan has opened up hugely to tourists over the last few years and is now a budget-friendly and safe country to visit.
+Despite it not being an obvious destination for Western travellers in the past, Uzbekistan has opened up hugely to tourists over the last few years and is now a budget-friendly and very safe country to visit.

-We ran a female only tour to Uzbekistan in October 2023 and we felt far safer in the country (as a group of females) than in other countries, such as North Africa or Middle East.
-Indeed, there are no specific safety concerns for solo female travellers visiting Uzbekistan.
-Deemed a ‘safe’ country to visit, females should approach a trip to Uzbekistan in the same way they would any other country, taking appropriate precautions to enhance their general safety.
+We ran a female only tour to Uzbekistan in October 2023 and felt far safer (as a group of females) than in other countries, such as North Africa or Middle East.
+In fact, there are no specific safety concerns for solo female travellers visiting Uzbekistan.

 10 Best Things to do in Bukhara, Uzbekistan (2024)

-Practical tips for exploring Uzbekistan as a solo female traveller
+Practical Tips for Exploring Uzbekistan as a Solo Female Traveller

-As mentioned above, although Uzbekistan is a safe country to visit as a solo female tourist, there are still ways to reduce your risk of being a victim of crime, or encounter any other issues whilst there.
+As mentioned above, although Uzbekistan is a safe country to visit as a solo female tourist, there are still ways to reduce your risk of being a victim of crime, or encountering any other issues whilst there.

-As with any city, there’s always a risk of pick-pockets and Uzbekistan is no different (although petty crime is incredibly low).
 During our time in Uzbekistan, we were encouraged to ensure both our hand luggage and hold luggage was secure, particularly as we were travelling by train a lot while in the country.
-If you’re travelling by Metro in Tashkent, this is probably where you want to be on highest alert and we recommend using a money belt or keeping your backpack on your front for any metro journeys.
+If you’re travelling by Metro in Tashkent, this is probably where you want to be on highest alert – and we recommend using a money belt or keeping your backpack on your front for any journeys.

-2. Dress conservatively
+2. Dress Conservatively

-As Uzbekistan is a predominantly Muslim country, we recommend dressing conservatively as a solo female traveller in the country.
-Having said that, however, Uzbekistan is incredibly relaxed and – as our guide told us – it’s a country that puts people first over religion.
-This means that we saw female tourists (and locals) dressed in really varied ways, particularly in Tashkent.
-Here, we saw many Russian locals dressing in shorts and crop tops, although we wouldn’t recommend this, particularly if you’re travelling alone.
+Having said that, however, Uzbekistan is still incredibly relaxed and – as our guide told us – it’s a country that puts people first over religion.
+This means that we saw female tourists (and locals) dressed in really varied ways – particularly in Tashkent.

 is uzbekistan safe for females